lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic3_ClassDesign.md

 ## 3.5 Integrate Discussion and Reflection Elements

 **Task:**
-Encourage dialogue and deeper thinking about AI in education.
+Use GenAI to generate discussion questions or reflection points that encourage dialogue and deeper thinking about AI in education.

 *Few-Shot Prompt*
 ```